-Wednesday 11 November 9 am - 3 pm.
+Wednesday 11 November 9 am - 4 pm

 MSB at our Hamilton campus and online via Zoom

 The theme: What does Te Puna Aurei mean?

-This name also refers to the University's sculpture Aurei by Waikato Alumnus Rangi Kipa.
+This name also refers to the University's sculpture Aurei by Waikato Alumnus Rangi Kipa (pictured below).
 The sculpture sews together the past to the future aspirations.
 At a deeper level Aurei was inspired by a whakataukī (Māori proverbial saying) from the first Māori king, Kīngi Pōtatau: Kotahi to kohao o te ngira e kuhuna ai te miro mā, te miro pango, te miro whero meaning there is but one eye of the needle which the white thread, black thread and red thread must pass.